acmsigsoft/EmpiricalStandards/docs/QuestionnaireSurveys.md

 - [ ]	provides supplementary materials including instrument(s), code books, analysis scripts and dataset(s)
 - [ ]	characterizes the target population including demographic information (e.g. culture, knowledge)
 - [ ]	accounts for the principles of research ethics (e.g. informed consent, re-identification risk)
-- [ ]	explains and justifies instrument design and choice of scales (e.g. by research objectives or by analogy to similar studies).
+- [ ]	explains and justifies instrument design and choice of scales (e.g. by research objectives or by analogy to similar studies)
-- [ ]	validates whether the instrument's items, layout, duration, and technology are appropriate (e.g. using pilots, test-retest, or expert and non-expert reviews).
+- [ ]	validates whether the instrument's items, layout, duration, and technology are appropriate (e.g. using pilots, test-retest, or expert and non-expert reviews)
 - [ ]	reports how the instrument has evolved through the validation process (if at all)
 - [ ]	analyzes response bias (quantitatively)
 - [ ]	applies techniques for improving response rates (e.g. incentives, reminders, targeted advertising)